 G. debt collection agencies with which the NSWFA has commercial arrangements that relate to your membership of the NSWFA and the payment of any membership fees;

-H. government departments and/or third parties who are funding projects that the NSWFA and its members are involved in;
+H. government departments and/or third parties who are funding projects that the NSWFA and its related entities are involved in, including those programs which members and non- members may participate in;

 I. NSWFA’s advisors;